camunda/camunda-docs-manual/content/reference/deployment-descriptors/descriptors/bpm-platform-xml.md

 *   [IBM WebSphere Application Server]({{< ref "/installation/full/was/_index.md" >}})
 *   [Oracle WebLogic Application Server]({{< ref "/installation/full/wls/_index.md" >}})

-It is not available for the JBoss AS 7 / Wildfly subsystem implementation, because the subsystem implementation uses the JBoss specific `standalone.xml` to configure the platform.
+It is not available for the Wildfly subsystem implementation, because the subsystem implementation uses the JBoss specific `standalone.xml` to configure the platform.

 To specify the location, you have to provide an absolute path or an http/https url pointing to the `bpm-platform.xml` file, e.g., `/home/camunda/.camunda/bpm-platform.xml` or `http://camunda.org/bpm-platform.xml`.